 In certain situations, along with your FAFSA parent, you may need a FAFSA Contributor to input information into your FAFSA.
 In this situation, you will be able to invite the FAFSA Contributor to input information into your FAFSA, but they will also require an FSA ID.
 Just like your FAFSA Parent, your Contributor will need to create their own FSA ID at StudentAid.gov.

 An example of a potential FAFSA Contributor would be your stepparent.
-If it is determined that you will provide the information of one of your parents, and that parent is remarried, your stepparent may be required to create an FSA ID, offer consent to transfer their federal tax information from the IRS, and sign your FAFSA.
+If it is determined that you will provide the information of one of your parents, and that parent is remarried, your stepparent may be required to create an FSA ID, offer consent and approval to transfer their federal tax and income information from the IRS into your FAFSA, and sign your FAFSA.
 Typically, this is required if your FAFSA parent and their spouse filed their taxes separately for the reportable FAFSA year.
 You may not need to invite your parent to complete your FAFSA if they were the ones to initiate the FAFSA process.
 If they started the FAFSA, you will receive an invite to start the process.

 My Parent or Contributor Does Not Have an SSN

-If a parent does not have a social security number, that doesn’t mean you can’t complete the FAFSA.
-Beginning in December 2023, a parent will be able to create an FSA ID without an SSN.
-Prior to December 2023, a parent will be unable to obtain an FSA ID without an SSN.
+If your FAFSA parent or FAFSA Contributor does not have a social security number, that doesn’t mean you can’t complete the FAFSA.
+A FAFSA Parent or FAFSA Contributor will be able to create an FSA ID without an SSN.
+They would need to create a StudentAid.gov account, the username and password for that account would be the FSA ID.

-The 2024-2025 FAFSA will require all FAFSA contributors (student, and parents) to have an FSA ID to access and/or fill out the FAFSA.
+The 2025-2026 FAFSA will require all FAFSA contributors (student, and parents) to have an FSA ID to access and/or fill out the FAFSA.
 The parent will indicate when they create their FSA ID that they do not have an SSN.
 When they log in to complete the student’s FAFSA application, the parent’s SSN field will be an inactive field.
 The parent will leave the SSN field blank.
+Federal Student Aid has published a guide to help you and your FAFSA Contributors through the process of creating an FSA ID.

 Do I Have to Put My Parent's Information on the FAFSA?